2023 Best Visual & Performing Arts Schools in the Middle Atlantic Region

 Top 15% Best Visual & Performing Arts Schools

 Out of the 138 schools in the Middle Atlantic Region that were part of this year’s ranking, The Graduate Center, CUNY landed the # 2 spot on the list.
-The Graduate Center is a moderately-sized public school located in the large city of New York.
+The Graduate Center is a medium-sized public school located in the large city of New York.

 Full Visual & Performing Arts at The Graduate Center, CUNY Report

-The excellent programs at Messiah University helped the school earn the #3 place on this year’s ranking of the best visual and performing arts schools in the Middle Atlantic Region .
+A rank of #3 on this year’s list means Messiah University is a great place for visual and performing arts students.
 Messiah is a small private not-for-profit school located in the suburb of Mechanicsburg.

 After completing their degree, visual and performing arts graduates from American Musical and Dramatic Academy carry an average student debtload of $22,000.
 The average monthly payment of a loan this size is about $938, assuming that the borrower is on a 10-year repayment plan.